Empowerment Techniques for Managers: 18 Ways to Empower Employees and Boost Motivation

 1. Delegate to Develop

 Delegating to develop is assigning tasks not to offload work but to grow team members’ skills and capabilities.
-Delegating to development fosters empowerment by providing opportunities to tackle new challenges and responsibilities, building both confidence and competence.
+Delegating to development fosters empowerment by providing opportunities to tackle new employee empowerment challenges and responsibilities, building both confidence and competence.
 Delegating boosts employee engagement and motivation by demonstrating trust and offering growth opportunities, improving team performance.
 At Google, managers delegate tasks to engineers to experiment with innovative projects, promoting a culture of continuous learning and development.

 Research by Hayley Blunden and Mary Steffel titled “How to Delegate Decision-Making Strategically”, September 10, 2024, emphasizes how delegating decision-making empowers employees and frees managers’ time while addressing potential relationship strains between delegators and delegates.
 Delegating to develop challenges includes avoiding micromanagement, which decreases morale and productivity, and balancing support with autonomy.
 Setting clear expectations ensures employees understand their responsibilities and goals, driving successful delegation.